 Even if there is a remote chance of something being really wrong, it is best to check things out sooner rather than later.

 All babies, boys as well as girls, can have a swelling under their nipples when they are born.
 This goes away until, for girls, they reach puberty and start developing breasts.

 Sometimes boys appear to be developing breasts when they reach puberty too.
-Our topic on Gynecomastia (male breasts) will tell you more about this.
+Our topic on Male breasts at puberty will tell you more about this.

 Be aware that unless a male is very overweight, it is highly unlikely that any swelling under the nipple will stay for long.

 Whether you are sexually attracted to females or males, there are some things to be taken into consideration before starting a sexual relationship.

 - Are you mentally as well as physically ready for such an intimate relationship?

 - Do you know about practising safe sex?

 - Are you aware that the age of consent in Australia is 17.